All Episodes

 Exactly.

-Slow down and and take take longer, yes.
+Slow down and take longer, yes.

-Well, you know, yeah, that's true.
+Well, you know, that's true.

 You know, people are just not out joyriding around.

-They're going places because they have to get some place.
+They're going places because they have to get someplace.

 Exactly.

-Well, there's one other thought about this.
+There's one other thought about this.

 I ran out of time here.

-I'm gonna finish this thought before.
+I'm going to finish this thought before.

 All right.